microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 Many objects could be passed down the pipeline at the same time, so using a _TargetName_ that is meaningful is important.
 _TargetName_ is also used for advanced features such as rule suppression.

 The value that PSRule uses for _TargetName_ is configurable.
 PSRule uses the following logic to determine what _TargetName_ should be used:

 - By default PSRule will:
   - Use `TargetName` or `Name` properties on the object.
 These property names are case insensitive.
   - If both `TargetName` and `Name` properties exist, `TargetName` will take precedence over `Name`.
-  - If neither `TargetName` or `Name` properties exist, a SHA1 hash of the object will be used as _TargetName_.
+  - If neither `TargetName` or `Name` properties exist, a hash of the object will be used as _TargetName_.
+  - The hash algorithm used can be set by the `Execution.HashAlgorithm` option.
 - If custom _TargetName_ binding properties are configured, the property names specified will override the defaults.
   - If **none** of the configured property names exist, PSRule will revert back to `TargetName` then `Name`.
   - If more then one property name is configured, the order they are specified in the configuration determines precedence.
     - i.e. The first configured property name will take precedence over the second property name.
   - By default the property name will be matched ignoring case sensitivity.
     To use a case sensitive match, configure the [Binding.IgnoreCase](#bindingignorecase) option.
 - If a custom _TargetName_ binding function is specified, the function will be evaluated first before any other option.
   - If the function returns `$Null` then custom properties, `TargetName` and `Name` properties will be used.
   - The custom binding function is executed outside the PSRule engine, so PSRule keywords and variables will not be available.
   - Custom binding functions are blocked in constrained language mode is used.
     See [language mode](#executionlanguagemode) for more information.

 Custom property names to use for binding can be specified using: